any-docs/css/content/guides/scroll_snap/using_scroll_snap_events/index.md

 We first define the classes that will be applied to signal that a snap target selection has been made or is pending.
 The `select-section` and `deselect-section` classes will apply keyframe animations to signify a selection or deselection.
 The `pending` class will be applied to signify a pending snap target selection (it applies a darker gray background to the selection, as in the previous example).

-The {{cssxref("@keyframes")}} animate from a gray background and black (default) text color to a purple background and white text color, and back again, respectively.
-The latter animation is somewhat different from the first one — it also uses {{cssxref("opacity")}} to create a fade out/fade in effect.
+The `@keyframes` animate from a gray background and black (default) text color to a purple background and white text color, and back again, respectively.
+The latter animation is somewhat different from the first one — it also uses `opacity` to create a fade out/fade in effect.

 ```css
 .select-section {